yugabyte/yugabyte-db/docs/content/v2.14/benchmark/resilience/jepsen-testing.md

 ### Set

-This scenario uses a table with T with schema `(id int PRIMARY KEY, val int, grp int)`.
+This test uses a table T with schema `(id int PRIMARY KEY, val int, grp int)`.
 Concurrently, values are inserted into this table while simultaneously reading the entire table.
 Once an insert operation succeeds, or when an element is first observed in a read operation (whichever occurs first), all subsequent reads are expected to include that inserted element.

 For YCQL, the table also includes a count column, and the workload permits duplicate inserts.